bangstk/MPK2_Plus_for_Ableton/README.md

 # Features In Development:
 - Support for MPK225
+- Hold DAW Control "OK" button to show a row of Track Stop buttons and a column of Scene Launch buttons on the Pads.
 - Drum Rack accessible through Pads Bank D
 - Dedicated Master Volume fader on the rightmost fader
 - Select whether mixer buttons do Arm, Solo, Mute, or Select